Last updated on June 10th, 2021

 In the unfortunate event that Tiger Brokers closes down, your assets are still kept safe under these custodian accounts.

-Your assets with FSMOne is under a custody account with iFAST
+Your assets with FSMOne are kept under a custody account with iFAST

 When you trade with FSMOne, your assets will be in a custody account with iFAST. iFAST is the parent company of FSMOne.